Ever wondered why security teams are ditching traditional penetration testing for something better?

 Why it dominates:

-• Pre-loaded with 600+ security tools specifically designed for penetration testing
+- Pre-loaded with 600+ security tools for penetration testing

-• Used by 96% of security professionals for offensive security operations
+- Used by 96% of security professionals for offensive operations

-• Built-in forensics mode that prevents modification of target disks
+- Built-in forensics mode prevents modification of target disks

-The beauty of Kali?
-You don't need to spend hours configuring and installing dozens of individual tools.
-Everything you need is already there, ready to go.
-Many pen testing as a service companies even customize their own Kali distributions for their specific methodologies and client requirements.
+The beauty?
+No hours wasted configuring dozens of individual tools.
+Everything is ready to go.
+Many pen testing as a service companies even customize Kali for their specific methodologies and client needs.

 2. Burp Suite